 Of Mindbody, Momence, and Junocal — which is best for a single-location pilates studio?+

-Junocal for single-location pilates studios with 1-5 instructors where capacity-aware in-person booking is the core operation.
+Junocal for boutique pilates and yoga studios where in-person booking that tracks how many spots are left is the core operation.
 Mindbody and Momence are better-fit for larger operations: Mindbody for multi-location chains with the franchise feature set, Momence for online-and-on-demand-video-first studios.
-The structural reasons: Junocal includes pick-a-spot at $39 Starter (Mindbody gates it at $259+ Accelerate, Momence supports it); Junocal has no marketplace commission (Mindbody charges ~20% on app-discovered clients); Junocal uses Stripe Connect Standard direct (Mindbody bundles processing, Momence marks up over direct Stripe).
-For a 3-instructor pilates studio doing $200,000/year, the all-in cost difference is meaningful: Junocal ~$1,800/year, Mindbody Accelerate + marketplace + processing ~$8,000-$12,000/year, Momence varies $2,000-$5,000/year depending on tier and add-ons.
+The structural reasons: Junocal includes pick-a-spot at $15 Starter (Mindbody gates Client Pick-a-Spot to Accelerate and above at $259+, Momence to its higher tiers); Junocal has no marketplace commission (Mindbody charges 20% capped at $30 per transaction on app-attributed bookings); Junocal uses Stripe Connect Standard direct (Mindbody bundles processing; Momence runs standard processing at 3.9% + $0.30 online plus a per-tier platform fee).
+For a 3-instructor pilates studio doing $200,000/year, the all-in cost difference is meaningful: Junocal ~$350/year, Mindbody Accelerate + marketplace + processing typically several thousand a year, Momence ~$1,500-$4,000/year depending on tier and processing.

 What's the marketplace commission difference, and why does it matter?+

-Mindbody runs a consumer-facing marketplace app that takes around 20% commission on bookings attributed to app-discovered clients within a 30-90 day attribution window.
-For a studio doing $150,000/year where half the bookings flow through the marketplace, that's roughly $15,000/year in commission.
-Momence has a consumer app but doesn't charge a marketplace commission on standard plans.
+Mindbody runs a consumer-facing marketplace app that takes 20% commission, capped at $30 per transaction, on bookings attributed to app-discovered clients.
+The $30 cap means high-ticket bookings are less exposed than the headline 20% suggests, but on a busy studio's volume of app-attributed bookings the commission still adds up across the year.
+Momence has a consumer app but publishes no marketplace-commission percentage.
 Junocal has no marketplace at all, by design — the clients you bring are yours.

 Hybrid in-person + online classes: how do the three handle it?+

 Mindbody has Mindbody Virtual as a separate product layered on top of the standard scheduling — works, but it's a separate purchase / tier.
 Momence is hybrid + on-demand-video-led — strong fit if on-demand library revenue is 20%+ of the business.
-Junocal ships hybrid as a first-class primitive on every plan with mode-aware capacity (in-room and online have independent caps under the same row lock) and the meeting URL flowing through to the booking confirmation + 24h reminder.
-For pilates and yoga studios where hybrid is operationally significant but on-demand video is supplementary, Junocal's native hybrid handling is the cleanest.
+Junocal includes hybrid on every plan.
+You set a separate cap for the in-room spots and the online spots, so one never eats into the other, and the meeting link flows through to the booking confirmation and 24-hour reminder.
+For pilates and yoga studios where hybrid is operationally significant but on-demand video is supplementary, Junocal is the cleanest.
 For studios where on-demand video library is the revenue pillar, Momence's deeper video product is the better fit.

-Term-based courses (8-week beginner blocks, 200-hour teacher trainings): which platform handles them as a first-class entity?+
+Term-based courses (8-week beginner blocks, 200-hour teacher trainings): which platform handles them best?+

-Only Junocal.
-Both Mindbody and Momence support cohort-style classes through recurring-class workarounds — you schedule N sessions, attach clients via a course package, and reconcile attendance manually.
-Junocal ships courses as a dedicated entity: start date, end date, fixed weekly slot, total session count, capacity, single up-front payment price, makeup credits, swap cutoff, and a four-mode refund policy (no refund / medical-only / pro-rata / full-minus-fee).
-Publishing a course auto-generates the per-session class instances; enrollees get one booking record tracking every session.
-For UK pilates studios running term-based 8-week beginner blocks as a meaningful revenue stream, or for yoga studios with 200-hour teacher training cohorts, the Junocal data model fits the operation cleanly where Mindbody and Momence require workarounds.
+Junocal.
+On Mindbody and Momence you build a course by stitching repeating classes together by hand — you schedule each session, attach clients through a course package, and reconcile attendance yourself.
+On Junocal a course is one thing you set up once: start date, end date, fixed weekly slot, total session count, capacity, one upfront payment, makeup credits, swap cutoff, and a four-mode refund policy (no refund / medical-only / pro-rata / full-minus-fee).
+When you publish the course, Junocal creates the individual sessions for you, and each student gets one booking record that tracks every session.
+For UK pilates studios running 8-week beginner blocks as a meaningful revenue stream, or yoga studios with 200-hour teacher training cohorts, you set it up once on Junocal where Mindbody and Momence make you build it by hand every term.

 What about data ownership — can I export my client list and history from each?+

 Junocal: one-click CSV export of clients, bookings, payments, intake submissions, free, any time.
 Momence: data export is available but on-demand video library isn't always retrievable cleanly.
-Mindbody: documented Capterra and G2 cases report fees of around £400 to receive a complete-record export at cancellation, with the standard export covering a subset.
+Mindbody: a complete-record export at cancellation is a paid Subscriber Data Export at $500, with the standard export covering a subset.
 The pattern matters operationally: when you cancel a platform, the ease of taking your data with you predicts how much friction the switch will be.
-Junocal's free-export policy is structural (your data is yours, full stop); Mindbody's exit fee is a documented friction that varies by case but operates as switching-cost.
+Junocal's free-export policy is structural (your data is yours, full stop); Mindbody's exit fee operates as a switching-cost.

 Which platform fits multi-location chains today?+

-Junocal handles independent multi-location operations today with one Junocal account per location — each with its own branded URL, Stripe Connect, team, and pricing — plus free CSV export on every plan for owner-level cross-location reconciliation.
-Within a single location, Junocal Studio supports unlimited rooms with per-room pick-a-spot.
-Chain-architecture features (single membership across sites, central instructor scheduling, franchise-level reporting) are roadmap items rather than current product.
-Get in touch at hello@junocal.com if you're running 3+ locations and want to discuss chain features and timing.
+Junocal handles multi-location operations natively up to 10 locations from a single account — each with its own branded URL, Stripe Connect, team, and pricing — with cross-location memberships and cross-location reporting built in, plus free CSV export on every plan for owner-level reconciliation.
+Junocal Studio supports unlimited rooms with per-room pick-a-spot.
+Only very-large-franchise central-HQ needs are beyond scope today.
+Get in touch at hello@junocal.com if you're running a chain beyond 10 locations and want to discuss fit and timing.

 If I'm currently on Mindbody, is migration to Junocal feasible?+

 Yes, and it's a structured 5-business-day flow.
 Pull standard CSV exports from Mindbody (client list, bookings, memberships, packs, intake, email opt-in status).
 Junocal handles the field mapping.
 Dry-run in staging.
 Sunday-evening cutover.
 Free in the first 30 days.
-The harder question is contract timing — Mindbody's 12-24 month annual contracts typically require notice or early-cancellation buyout to exit mid-term.
+The harder question is contract timing — Mindbody's 12-month contracts auto-renew and require 30-day notice to exit, so mid-term cancellation typically needs notice or an early-cancellation buyout.
 Plan the migration around the contract renewal date if possible, or factor the buyout cost into the switching decision.
 Most Mindbody-to-Junocal migrations we see are timed around annual renewal windows; the operational migration itself is straightforward.

 Which is the cheapest of the three?+

 Depends on the operation.
 For a solo instructor on Momence's free Basic tier with minimal feature needs (accepting the 5%-on-operator + 4%-on-client processing fees), Momence is cheapest at zero subscription.
-For a typical 1-3 instructor boutique studio: Junocal Starter ($39) or Junocal Studio ($99) is usually meaningfully cheaper than the comparable Mindbody or Momence configuration once you factor in marketplace commission (Mindbody) and processing markup (both).
-For two-to-five-location operations: Junocal Growth at $199/month covers up to five locations on a flat per-account price — roughly $40/location, structurally cheaper than Mindbody's per-location pricing at this scale.
-For franchise operations beyond five locations with HQ enterprise reporting, Mindbody's per-location architecture is built for that shape.
+For a typical 1-3 instructor boutique studio: Junocal Starter ($15) or Junocal Studio ($29) is usually meaningfully cheaper than the comparable Mindbody or Momence configuration once you factor in marketplace commission (Mindbody) and processing markup (both).
+For two-to-ten-location operations: Junocal Growth at $69/month covers up to 10 locations on a flat per-account price — roughly $7/location, structurally cheaper than Mindbody's per-location pricing at this scale.
+For franchise operations beyond 10 locations with HQ enterprise reporting, Mindbody's per-location architecture is built for that shape.
 The right question isn't 'which is cheapest' — it's 'which fits the operation at the right total cost' once you factor in commission, processing, contract length, and feature gaps.